• start here

 Although there are several routes by which you can climb Pico de Orizaba, far and away the most popular (and enjoyable) is the Jamapa Glacier Route, which ascends from Refugio Piedra Grande through 3 main sections:

-• the approach on scree: the route typically begins with a rocky ascent, but depending on conditions, this section might be completely covered in snow; this will either make it much easier OR much harder to follow the trail (depending on how many people have climbed since the snowfall)
+• the approach on scree: the route typically begins with a rocky ascent, but depending on conditions, this section might be completely covered in snow, which will either make it much easier OR much harder to follow the trail (depending on how many people have climbed since the snowfall)

 • the Labyrinth: after about 2hrs of ascending, you’ll likely put on crampons and pull out ice axes to help navigate the snow and ice through this section; there are 2 ways to ascend the Labyrinth, either the steeper/shorter route that sticks to the right or a more gradual/longer route that leads off towards the left (we took the direct route, it was too cold to faff around outside on some “easier” path!)